 - The WebP-Hero browser polyfill, copyright Chase Moskal, released under an MIT Licence

-Please select or drag and drop the .zim file (or all the .zimaa, .zimab etc in case of a split ZIM file)
+Please select or drag and drop a .zim file (or all the .zimaa, .zimab etc in case of a split ZIM file):

 Scanning for archives...
 Please wait